-Special Problems courses must be approved by the Music Graduate Committee.
-Petitions requesting permission to enroll are available in the Office of the academic adviser (Fine Arts Building 210).
-Petitions must be submitted to the academic adviser by noon of the second day of classes.
+Special Problems courses (MUS 692, 792; MED 692, 792) must be approved by the Music Graduate Committee.
+Petitions requesting permission to enroll are available in the Office of the academic adviser.
+Petitions must be submitted to the academic adviser by Monday, the second week of classes.